-The DWC-2000 Wireless Controller is intended for campuses, hospitality, and medium-to-large businesses.
-In a stacked configuration with the appropriate licenses, a wireless controller can support up to 256 access points.
+The DWC-1000 Wireless Controller is intended for campuses, branch offices, and small-to-medium businesses.
+In a stacked configuration with the appropriate licenses, a wireless controller can support up to 96 access points.
 The wireless controller allows you to manage your wireless network from a central point, implement security and QoS features centrally, configure a guest access captive portal, and support Voice over Wi-Fi.